Volume dependence of microwave induced excess quasiparticles in superconducting resonators: Device design and measurement

 To answer this question, we measure the quasiparticle density in Al sections of different volumes, which are embedded in a NbTiN microwave resonator, see \cref{fig:methods}(a).
 The NbTiN (normal state resistivity $\rho_N=158~\mu\Omega\text{cm}$, critical temperature $T_c=14.6~\text{K}$, thickness $d=110~\text{nm}$) \cite{Thoen2017} is sputtered on a c-Sapphire substrate and patterned using a reactive ion etch as a large shunt interdigitated capacitor (IDC) \cite{Noroozian2009} to decrease the impedance of that section.
 By changing the length of the IDC fingers we set the resonance frequency, $\omega_0/(2\pi)$, between $4.5$ and $6.5~\text{GHz}$.
 The resonator is capacitively coupled to the transmission line with a coupling bar, which sets $Q_c$ between 30,000 and 100,000 for the resonators studied here.
-The inductive section is a co-planar waveguide with a sputtered and wet etched Al central line ($\rho_N=0.7~\mu\Omega\text{cm}$, $T_c=1.18~\text{K}$, $d=40~\text{nm}$), which is shorted at the end to make a quarter wave resonator. \\ From simulations, we know that more than 95\% of the current is in the Al wire and that current uniformity in that wire is more 95\%.
-That makes us only sensitive to the quasiparticles in the Al. Furthermore, the quasiparticles are trapped in the Al volume, because of the larger gap energy of NbTiN, and the microwave photons in the resonator mainly interact with the charge carriers in the Al, because of the larger impedance of the inductive section compared to capacitive section ($83~\Omega$ and $20~\Omega$, respectively) \cite{Clerk2020, Wallraff2004}.
-Therefore, we assume in our analysis that we effectively probe an Al resonator with a volume equal to the Al volume.\\ We probe the resonator at its resonance frequency with $P_{read}$, resulting in an internal power \cite{Gao2008a},
+The inductive section is a co-planar waveguide with a sputtered and wet etched Al central line ($\rho_N=0.7~\mu\Omega\text{cm}$, $T_c=1.18~\text{K}$, $d=40~\text{nm}$), which is shorted at the end to make a quarter wave resonator.

+In our analysis, we assume that we effectively probe an Al resonator with a volume equal to the volume of the Al strip.
+This is justified by the fact that the sensitivity to quasiparticles in the Al is significantly greater than for quasiparticles in the NbTiN, since the current density in the Al is uniform and much greater than in the NbTiN.
+The quasiparticles in the Al are confined in the strip, because of the larger gap energy of NbTiN.
+Furthermore, the microwave photons in the resonator mainly interact with the quasiparticles in the Al, because of the high impedance of the Al line and small Al volume compared to the NbTiN volume \cite{Fischer2023}.
+See \cref{ap:QPsens} for an estimate of the quasiparticle sensitivity and photon interaction in the Al versus the NbTiN.\\ We probe the resonator at its resonance frequency with $P_{read}$, resulting in an internal power \cite{Gao2008a},

 where $\left<n_{ph}\right>$ represents the average number of photons in the resonator. $Q=(1/Q_c + 1/Q_i)^{-1}$ the loaded quality factor, with $Q_i$ the internal quality factor.
 We measure the forward transmission and calibrate it with respect to the resonance circle in the IQ-plane, to obtain the normalized amplitude ($\delta A$) and phase ($\theta$) \cite{Barends2008}. $\delta A$ corresponds to changes in the dissipation (i.e. $\delta (1/Q_i)$), induced by the quasiparticles, and $\theta$ to changes in the kinetic inductance (i.e. $\delta\omega_0$), induced by Cooper pairs, see \cref{fig:methods}(b).
 We record noise in $\delta A$ and $\theta$ at different bath temperatures and calculate the cross power spectral density, shown in \cref{fig:methods}(c) \cite{deVisser2012a}.
 As we select for correlated changes in $\delta A$ and $\theta$, we effectively probe the generation-recombination process \cite{deVisser2012a}.
 This process is characterized by a Lorentzian spectrum \cite{deVisser2011,Wilson2004},